fsctl/tless/README.md

 1. Set up a bucket on an S3-compatible blob store and get read-write access credentials for it.

-The simplest path is to use an AWS account that has access to S3.
+The simplest path is to use an AWS or Digital Ocean account that has access to S3.
 Just create a bucket and a Access Key Id + Secret Access Key pair that can read/write the bucket.
+Here's a [tutorial on setting up S3 on Digital Ocean](docs/DO-S3-TUTORIAL.md).

 For testing on your LAN, I recommend running [Minio](https://docs.min.io/docs/minio-quickstart-guide.html) on your local machine.
 Make sure to enable TLS.
-You can use a self-signed certificate, but the Minio documentation for how to make this work is sparse, so see my [instructions here](MINIO-TLS.md).
+You can use a self-signed certificate, but the Minio documentation for how to make this work is sparse, so see my [instructions here](docs/MINIO-TLS.md).

 Whatever blobstore you use, make note of these pieces of information: